The Ordinary Quick Starter Guide

 Brand New!
 You can now build your own regimen

-I know you´re super excited to get on and buy The Ordinary, but please spend a little time reading this page and I guarantee it will save you time, money, stress and maybe your skin.
+I know you´re super excited to get on and buy The Ordinary, but before you do, spend a little time reading this page, and I guarantee it will save you time, money, stress and possibly your skin.

 - Layer the products in the order of the regimen provided by The Ordinary or check how to layer The Ordinary here.

 - Stick to the AM & PM routine for a good few weeks.

-- Once you are more confident, you can then start to add some more products like treatments.
+- Once you are more confident, you can then start to add some more products like a masque.

 - Less is more!